UBC-DSCI/introduction-to-datascience-python/source/viz.md

 that the `category` column should color the points.
 Adding this argument will color the points according to their group and add a legend at the side of the plot.
+Since the labels of the language category as descriptive of their own, we can remove the title of the legend to reduce visual clutter without reducing the effectiveness of the chart.

 ```{code-cell} ipython3
 can_lang_plot_category=alt.Chart(can_lang).mark_circle().encode(